civictechnologists/website/_posts/2023-06-13-act-june-newsletter.markdown

 **Our First ACT Meeting**

 We’re giving former members of Code for America Brigades and interested local civic tech organizations until Friday, June 16th to sign their letters of intent and name their delegates.
 On Monday, June 19th we’ll send out a pool asking delegates to indicate their availability for our first meeting.
-If you are a local leader and haven't received your letter of intent, please email [hello@civictechnologists.org](mailto:hello@civictechnologists.org).
+If you are a local leader and haven't received your letter of intent, please email [{{ site.content.email_contact }}](mailto:{{ site.content.email_contact }}).

 **New Logo!**